-The Ph.D.
-Studies is a rigorous, focused course of study that prepares individuals of exceptional academic ability for careers in teaching, research, and writing and for various roles of leadership such as pastoral ministry, chaplaincy, or denominational leadership.
+The Doctor of Philosophy degree is a rigorous, focused course of study that prepares individuals of exceptional academic ability for careers in teaching, research, and writing and for various roles of leadership such as pastoral ministry, chaplaincy, or denominational leadership.

-The Ph.D.
-Studies helps students gain expertise in one of the disciplines taught by the Southwestern Baptist Theological Seminary.
-Ph.D. study requires a high degree of originality, independence, analytical research in both biblical and non-biblical languages, judgment, and skill in articulating research findings, resulting in each student significantly contributing to a particular field
+The Doctor of Philosophy degree helps students gain expertise in one of the disciplines taught by the Southwestern Baptist Theological Seminary.
+Ph.D. study requires a high degree of originality, independence, analytical research in both biblical and non-biblical languages, judgment, and skill in articulating research findings, resulting in each student significantly contributing to a particular field.